Defense industry of South Korea: Aerospace sector

 South Korea's initial experience with the aircraft industry involved maintenance of military aircraft in the 1950s, with improvements in maintenance capabilities occurring in the 1960s.
 The only company performing these maintenance duties was Korean Air, making it the first Korean aerospace company.
 Likewise, Korean Air would be the first company to produce aircraft and parts for South Korea.
 Their (and the country's) first major aerospace program occurred in 1976 by license-producing MD 500 helicopters.
 Afterwards, in 1979, the country was allowed to license produce Northrop F-5 fighters.
 A combined total of 68 E and F models were produced by Korean Air between 1980 and 1986.

 Samsung Aerospace (SSA) would become the second Korean company involved in the aerospace industry.
 SSA originally specialized in manufacturing aircraft engines.
 This contrasted with Korean Air, which focused on aircraft assembly and maintenance.
 Both would become strong rivals who monopolized their own respective fields.
-This would change in 1984 under new government policy that would allow Daewoo Heavy Industries (DHI) and Hyundai Space and Aircraft (HYSA) to enter the aerospace industry.
+This would change under new government policy that would allow Daewoo Heavy Industries (DHI) and Hyundai Space and Aircraft (HYSA) to enter the aerospace industry in 1984 and 1987, respectively.
 This was done to promote competition among the Korean conglomerates.
 Around this time, the dominance in South Korea's aerospace industry would begin to shift, and active participation in the defense industry would arise.
 Korean Air would begin to lose its manufacturing edge as its experienced engineers began to join SSA and DHI.
 HYSA would assemble BK 117 helicopters from Kawasaki Heavy Industries.
 However, this was considered an unprofitable venture as HYSA did not gain much technological assets or experience from it.
 SSA and DHI became emerging powers as well as rivals.
 This is primarily because both companies were competing to be awarded what was then South Korea's biggest aerospace project: a license to produce F-16 fighters for the South Korean air force's Korean Fighter Program (KFP).
 This is done to counter North Korean MiG-29s and Su-25s, as well as gain expertise in developing future fighter aircraft.
 In 1986, SSA was ultimately selected to cooperate with General Dynamics in co-producing F-16s between 1996 and 2000.
 This decision would solidify SSA's dominance in South Korea's aerospace industry.
 In addition, SSA would be tasked with developing the KTX-2 advanced trainer with Lockheed Martin based on the technology and experience gained from the KFP.
 Moreover, in 1990, Samsung Aerospace would begin to license-produce UH-60 helicopters for the South Korean Army.
 Meanwhile, Korean Air would be relegated to manufacturing helicopters and maintaining US aircraft stationed in East Asia.
 DHI would be tasked with developing the KTX-1 basic trainer with ADD, gaining the needed experience from it.
 HYSA was treading on thin ice, being unable to develop or acquire technologies or capabilities for manufacturing military aircraft and thus unable to secure government contracts.
 Instead, they focused on manufacturing wings and large airframes by participating in the MD-95 wing project, which itself was a difficult task for HSYA.